North Star House (Grass Valley, California)

 North Star House (alternate: Foote Mansion) is a mansion located roughly a mile south of Grass Valley, Nevada County, northern California.
 In 1904, James Hague, president of the North Star Mine, commissioned Julia Morgan, a newly licensed California architect, to design the 11,000 square foot building.
 The house served as a residence for mine superintendent Arthur DeWint Foote and his wife, Mary Hallock Foote, a noted author and illustrator, as well as to impress visiting investors from the East Coast.
 It was Morgan's first significant commission after receiving her license.

-In June 2025, after submitting an amended nomination, North Star House received four nationally significant designations from the U.S. Register of Historic Places: Architecture (Julia Morgan); Literature, Social History: Women's History, and Social History: Equal Rights (Mary Hallock Foote).
+From the 2025 amended nomination: The nomination to the National Register of Historic Places was amended to document national level of significance under Criterion B in the areas of Literature, Social History: Civil Rights, and Social History: Women’s History with an expanded discussion of Mary Hallock Foote’s importance and influence.
+At the national level of significance under Criterion C in the area of Architecture, the nomination was also amended to document Julia Morgan’s association with design and construction of 127 Hostess Houses on military camps during World War I, for which North Star House is perceived as the prototype.
+The property remains eligible at the local level of significance under Criterion A in the area of Industry.